Odiham Health CentreTel: 01256 702371

 Louise, Victoria and Vikki are all highly skilled and experienced in osteopathy, and have spent some 4 years training at the British School of Osteopathy, before going into private practice.
 Louise also taught manipulation at the British School of Osteopathy for 14 years.

-Between them they see a large number of different patients and their emphasis is on treating every patient as an individual, with individual needs and requirements.
+Between them they see many different patients and their emphasis is on treating every patient as an individual, with individual needs and requirements.

 Treatment comprises gentle manipulation of the muscles and joints and if appropriate, the more direct manipulation of joints.
 Treatment should be comfortable and pain-free.